mvonwyl/epita/NLP/2022/08/README.md

 ## Introduction (1 point)

 Your company wants to sell a moderation API which tackle toxic content on Twitter.
 They ask you to come up with a model which detect toxic tweets.
 You remember your NLP classes, and start looking for existing models or datasets.
 You find a collection of [academic Twitter dataset on HuggingFace hub](https://huggingface.co/datasets/tweet_eval).
-Especially, the `hate` and `offensive` datasets seem close to what your boss is looking for.
+Especially, the `hate` and `offensive` datasets seem close to what you are looking for.

 1. (1 point) Pick one of the datasets between `hate` and `offensive`, and justify your choice.
 Remember that it is for a commercial application.